emartineznunez/emartineznunez.github.io/research.md

 {: .box-warning}
 This is a collaborative work with Saulo Vázquez and Roberto Rodríguez-Fernández, Francisco Pereira and Jorge Marques.
 Here is the [publication](https://www.sciencedirect.com/science/article/abs/pii/S0010465517300607)

+### 7. Vibrational angular momentum in MD simulations<a name="vam"></a>

+Linear molecules with degenerate bending modes have states, which may be represented by the quantum numbers $\scriptstyle{N}$ and $\scriptstyle{L}$.
+The former gives the total energy for these modes and the latter identifies their vibrational angular momentum $\scriptstyle{j_z}$.
+In this work, the classical mechanical analog of the $\scriptstyle{N,L}$-quantum states is reviewed, and an algorithm is presented for selecting initial conditions for these states in MD simulations.